StefanovEmilia/Employee-Jenkins/README.md

 ```

 ### .env file
-Copy the .env.sample as .env and fill up the environment variable for your personal mongodb connecttion url.
+Create .env file and put `MONGO_URL` variable with your connection string in it.

 ### Prepare the database